Dobiasd/enterprython/why_you_want_formal_dependency_injection_in_python_too.md

         domain_logic = DomainLogic(create_mock_connection())
 ```

-For this simple case the manual injection works fine.
+So this already solves the three pain points mentioned earlier.

+---

+Now it's time to make using this technique as convenient as possible.

-But with larger, real-world dependency trees, we hit a problem.
+With larger, real-world dependency trees, the shown manual injection
-For example just creating a `Controller` can become quite cumbersome:
+can become quite cumbersome,
+like the following example, creating a hypothetical `Controller`, shows:

 ```python
 some_repository = SomeRepository()